Explore Laamu Atoll

 The best Months to dive in Laamu Atoll

 Laamu Atoll diving is idyllic all year round.
-Though it is subject to seasons, the water and air temperatures stay consistently in the high 20s.
-The dry season runs from December to April and provides textbook diving conditions.
-The wind is almost non-existent, the rain is minimal and it feels as though the sun shines constantly.
+Though it is subject to seasons, the water and air temperatures stay consistently in the high 20s°C/80s°F. The dry season runs from December to April and provides textbook diving conditions.
+The wind is almost nonexistent, the rain is minimal, and it feels as though the sun shines constantly.
 All of these things mean that the sea is calm and the visibility is gin-clear.

 The rainy season is from May to November.
-There is still more than enough sunshine for a beach holiday, there are justs more frequent rain showers.
-The winds also pick up which can make the seas more choppy, reducing visibility.
-Some dive centres may suspend operations in June due to the weather so be sure to check if you are travelling at this time.
-Benefits of travelling in this season are that the rates of many resorts come down and the plankton blooms bring in more manta rays and whale sharks.
+There is still more than enough sunshine for a beach holiday; there are just more frequent rain showers.
+The winds also pick up, which can make the seas choppier, reducing visibility.
+Some dive centers may suspend operations in June due to the weather, so be sure to check if you are traveling at this time.
+Benefits of traveling in this season are that the rates of many resorts come down, and the plankton blooms bring in more manta rays and whale sharks.